 20% coinsurance for drugs administered through use of a covered DME pump (NOTE: Prior Authorization may be required for certain items, in-network only.
 Contact Member Services for more information).

-You won't pay more than a \$35 copay for a one-month supply of each covered insulin product in-network only.
-Contact
+You won't pay more than \$35 for a one-month supply of each covered insulin product regardless of the cost-sharing tier.